aazuspan/blog/content/blog/random_visualizer/index.md

     )(img)
 ```

-And just like that, there's one fewer black box in Earth Engine.
+One fewer black box in Earth Engine!

 [^float]: Since it's designed for classified imagery that's almost exclusively integral, I was surprised to find that `randomVisualizer` does work with floating point inputs.

-[^lookup]: Hashmap lookups are [usually O(1) in Java](https://stackoverflow.com/questions/4553624/hashmap-get-put-complexity).